 - HSE –v- East Riding of Yorkshire – defence of a local authority, which itself had health and safety prosecutorial powers, following a fall from height during the repair of local authority housing.
 The District Judge was persuaded to retain jurisdiction.
 Consideration of the special treatment of public bodies under the sentencing guideline.

 Health & Safety: Agricultural

-- HSE –v- Pickett – Representation at inquest and in criminal proceedings of a self-employed farm worker following a fatal accident in which a landowner was killed by a shard of barbed wire expelled from the defendant’s tractor-mounted flail mower.
-The District Judge was persuaded to retain jurisdiction despite the fatality.
+- HSE –v- P – Representation at inquest and in criminal proceedings of a self-employed farm worker following the death of a landowner killed by a shard of barbed wire expelled from the defendant’s tractor-mounted flail mower.
+District Judge persuaded to retain jurisdiction despite the fatality.

-- HSE -v- J REEVES T/A URRA ESTATE.
+- HSE -v- UE.
 Defence of a landowner following a fatal accident on his sporting estate.
 An off-road all-terrain vehicle overturned, killing an employee who was collecting birds during a shoot.
-The Magistrates were persuaded to retain jurisdiction despite the fatality and the very considerable assets of the estate.
+Magistrates persuaded to retain jurisdiction despite the fatality and the very considerable assets of the estate.

-- HSE –v- GILBOY Tracey – Section 7 HSWA74 prosecution of a senior care worker at a day centre for disabled adults.
+- HSE –v- TG – Section 7 HSWA74 prosecution of a senior care worker at a day centre for disabled adults.
 The profoundly disabled deceased choked to death on a sweet, given to her by the defendant in breach of the care plan.